Subscribe to receive updates on Dada Mail:

 In Dada Mail, users will have to click a URL, within an email message.
 This is called the, Subscription Confirmation Email Once this URL is clicked on, the user will then be subscribed to the mailing list.
 Easy as that!

-Pretty simple process and I'm sure you've done a similar process for other web sites and services, but it's vitally important - if not THE most important part of a mailing list's health.
+It's a pretty simple process and I'm sure you've done a similar process for other web sites and services, but it's vitally important - if not THE most important part of a mailing list's health.
 Here's why:

 Why Close-Loop Opt-in Is So Important